V-Sekai/world/00_basic_tooling.md

 - **glTF (GL Transmission Format)**: This is a standard file format for three-dimensional scenes and models.
 It's designed for efficient transmission and loading of 3D content.
 - **VRM**: This is a 3D avatar file format for VR applications.
 It's based on glTF 2.0 and allows for the use of humanoid animations and interactions in VR.
 - **Godot Scene (.tscn)**: This is Godot's native scene format.
 It's text-based, making it friendly for version control systems.

+In addition to these, we'll also introduce audio and music files.

 ## Software Languages